dirtprotocol/dirtoracle/README.md

 * How can I see the latest prices reported onchain?

   We are launching a dashboard that gives users a historical view of datafeeds shortly.

+* What is the SLO for onchain prices?

+  Prices on testnet will be maintained on a best-effort basis.

 * How can I reach you?